Mentoring and Befriending

 The mantra of Society Inc is simple, Connection before Correction.
 We want to pay particular attention, to the development of relationships as we believe that this is integral to any intervention.

 Our vision is to build upon Society Inc by training local people to invest in their own communities and to volunteer with us.
-Not only will this assist the people volunteering, by improving their employability and interpersonal skills, but we estimate that this will also overall make economic benefits to the community of Little Hulton.
+Not only will this assist the people volunteering, by improving their employability and interpersonal skills, but we estimate that this will also overall make economic benefits to the community of Salford.

 We believe that everyone has the capacity for positive change and we will treat all our clients and volunteers with the dignity and respect they deserve, as this is fundamental to connecting and building relationships.